kigster/arduino-library/README.md

 # Arduino::Library

-This gem encapsulates various rules about the [`library.properties`](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification#library-metadata) file that contains meta-data about Arduino Libraries.

-It also provides convenient shortcuts for downloading the Arduino-maintained database of published libraries in JSON format, searching for various libraries, choosing a version, and more.
+> NOTE: This gem is the underpinning for [Arli](https://github.com/kigster/arli) — command line Arduino Library manager.

+This library offers a ruby model representing an Arduino Library, including field validation, reading and writing the [`library.properties`](https://github.com/arduino/Arduino/wiki/Arduino-IDE-1.5:-Library-specification#library-metadata) file, or searching for libraries in the official database.

+Searching for a library will transparently download and cache the Arduino-maintained JSON database of official libraries locally, so that future searches are fast.

-It also provides validation functionality for the `library.properties` file for your custom libraries you would like to open source.
+The library also provides validation functionality for the `library.properties` file for your custom libraries you would like to open source.

 ## Installation

 Add this line to your application's Gemfile: